sonic-net/SONiC/doc/qos/tunnel_dscp_remapping.md

     }
     ```

+    To support the new table, a new YANG model `sonic-tc-dscp.yang` is required
 #### 5.1.2 Update existing TUNNEL table
 1. Change `dscp_mode` from `uniform` to `pipe` for TC remapping
 2. Add TC remapping config if TC remapping is enabled